 2. Formal Process

-Formal complaints can be submitted to the National Council via the TST Complaint Form.
-A formal process will be used where a complaint or allegation is serious, or where repeated concerns about behavior have arisen.
+Leadership pursues the formal process with an investigation when a complaint or allegation is serious, or when there have been repeated concerns about behavior.
 A decision to investigate an incident does not indicate support for a complaint, merely that further enquiry is necessary.

 The aim will be to complete an investigation within 30 working days, although this may not always be possible.
 The purpose of the investigation is to establish whether there are reasonable grounds for believing that a breach of the Code of Conduct has occurred.
 If no reasonable grounds are found to exist, the member will be notified and the matter will be closed.

-If the complaint is felt to be justified and a member has fallen short of the standards expected in the Code, than the National Council will determine the action that is required.
-In some circumstances, this may involve a loss of membership or title within the organization.
+If the investigation determines that the complaint is justified and that a member has fallen short of the standards expected in the Code, then the Suryan Council will determine what steps to take.
+In some circumstances, the Suryan Council may revoke membership or title within the organization.

 Confidentiality is of the utmost importance and should be regarded as binding by everyone concerned.
 An allegation, and any subsequent information, will only be disclosed in the interests of an effective investigation, ensuring a fair Code of Conduct meeting (or review) and to the extent clearly required for the implementation of recommendations or instructions.